FlorianDietz/comgra/README.md

 ```

 You should also be aware that `requires_grad` is necessary but not sufficient for `add_tensor_connection()` to work: It's possible that a tensor is built from two tensors, one of which has `requires_grad` and the other does not.
 Comgra won't automatically record the second one in this case and will not notice that anything is amiss.
 Use `add_tensor_connection()` to manually add connections for these cases.

-## Future Development: Dynamic Recordings

-Currently, you have to decide at the beginning of a training step whether you want comgra to record it.
-However. it can happen that you only know at the end of a training step if the step was interesting enough to be worth recording, or if any particular part of the batch was more interesting than the rest.

-We therefore want to make it possible to decide retroactively, at the end of the batch, if you want to record, and what parts of the batch you want to record.
-This could e.g. help with debugging by automatically finding and recording the very first step where gradients start going out of bounds.

-Combine this with anomaly detection and comgra will be able to extract the most interesting and informative samples for you and make them easily accessible using selectors.

 ## Future Development: Anomaly Detection and Correlation Analysis